 Tip # 4: Don’t focus solely on the banks

 Whether floating or wading, the natural inclination for anglers during the hatch is to pound the banks.
 After all, the bugs are thick in the bankside willows and the water is up, naturally pushing fish towards the shore.
 However, two factors on the Madison make ignoring the rest of the river a mistake.
 First, the Madison has an incredible amount of mid stream structure, primarily in the form of large boulders.
 Second, the hatch brings heavy pressure to the river and a steady stream of anglers pounding the banks can actually draw a reaction from the fish and push them off.
 That is not to say that bank fishing isn’t productive, as sometimes it is incredibly so.
 Just avoid approaching the river with a one track mind and don’t be afraid to change things up.

-When I am dry fly fishing during the Salmon Fly hatch, I always fish with a second, smaller dry fly as a dropper behind my big bug.
-The Salmonflies aren’t the only bug hatching in late June, with abundant caddis and smaller stoneflies available to fish as well.
+When I am dry fly fishing during the Salmon Fly hatch, I always fish with a second dry fly.
+Sometimes you can fish 2 big bugs spaced at least 2 feet apart to cover a little more water.
+Another option is to take advantage of a smaller dry fly as a dropper behind the big bug.
+Salmonflies aren’t the only bug hatching in late June, with abundant caddis and smaller stoneflies available to fish as well.
 Also, the fish will sometimes become suspicious after seeing hundreds of fake size #2 flies.
 I have seen many instances where a fish rises to a salmonfly pattern only to shun it in favor of a #12 attractor that was trailing behind.
-I like to keep my droppers short when fishing double dry, so have your second fly about a foot to 18” behind.
 When you are bragging to your buddies and showing off photos of your big fish at the end of the day, which dry fly it ate isn’t going to matter, so add a dropper and double your chances.